siomochkin/offmute-server/README.md

 # Set your Gemini API key
 export GEMINI_API_KEY=your_key_here

-# Run on a meeting recording
+# Run on a meeting recording (uses Gemini 2.5 Pro by default)
 npx offmute path/to/your/meeting.mp4

+# Use Flash model for faster processing
+npx offmute path/to/your/meeting.mp4 --model flash
 ```

 ## 📦 Installation